robertozanchi/map-app-v3/README.md

 This is project 4 of Udacity's Front-End Web Developer Nanodegree.

+##About this project

+I developed a single page application featuring locations on the map of a neighborhood in New York City.
+The application was developed using Knockout.js and incorporates data points from two third-party APIs: Wikipedia and The New York Times.

 ## Instructions
 1. Clone or download code from GitHub repository https://github.com/robertozanchi/neighborhood-map
 1. Unzip and save files on your local machine